cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Motivation

 I've been dual-booting Windows and Linux for a while now.
 I prefer Linux for coding and training models while Windows can be more convenient for things like gaming and school work.
 This setup didn't have any drawbacks for me until I started working with the Barracuda library for Unity.
 Unity is installed on Windows but my environment for training deep learning models is on Linux.
 This is inconvenient when I want to test out a newly trained model in Unity.
 I decided to try WSL2 in the hopes that it would remove the need to switch between operating systems.

+## Installation Preparations

+The [install process](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for most WSL2 use cases is straightforward.
+You just need to enable a few features and install your preferred Linux distribution from the Microsoft Store.
+The process for enabling CUDA support is a bit more involved.

+### Install Windows Insider Build

+CUDA applications are only supported in WSL2 on Windows build versions 20145 or higher.
+These are currently only accessible through the [Dev Channel](https://blogs.windows.com/windows-insider/2020/06/15/introducing-windows-insider-channels/) for the [Windows Insider Program](https://insider.windows.com/en-us/getting-started#register).
+Microsoft requires you to enable Full telemetry collection to install Insider builds for Windows.
+This was annoying since the first thing I do when installing Windows is disable every accessible telemetry setting.
+Fortunately, you can disable everything again once you've installed an Insider build.